Covid 19 restrictions update

-This direction along with the reality that most retail stores would have incurred a significant decrease in revenue has heavily impacted the retailer’s ability to remain open and operating.
+This direction, along with the reality that most retail stores would have incurred a significant decrease in revenue, has heavily impacted the retailer’s ability to remain open and operating.

 What if I am experiencing domestic/family violence?

-A reasonable excuse for leaving a place of residence is to escape risk of harm and/or injury.
+A reasonable excuse for leaving a place of residence is to escape the risk of harm and/or injury.